 Technology & Business

 - How to become a good software engineer and systems designer.
-First bit is encouraging reading classic system papers.
+For example, read classic system papers.

-- Help friend develop a SecDevOps leadership curriculum for his university and write of some of the lessons I have learned for this blog.
+- Help a friend develop a SecDevOps leadership curriculum for his university

 - Updating my body weight exercise regiment